Snooty: Death

-On July 23, 2017, two days after his 69th birthday, Snooty died as the result of drowning.
+On July 23, 2017, aged 69, Snooty died as the result of drowning.
 A normally closed hatch door that accesses a plumbing area was open, allowing the manatees access to an unsafe area.
 The younger and smaller manatees were able to go in and out of the area, but due to Snooty's size, he could not return through the hatch to access air.
 An investigation was conducted to determine how a hatch that was normally bolted shut became open allowing access to a restricted area.
 The panel to the chamber where Snooty died was loose the day before his birthday.
 At the conclusion of the investigation, South Florida Museum released a report which determined Snooty's death had indeed been preventable and cited lapses in process and procedures that should be corrected.
 The Museum detailed its plans to comply with the report's recommendations and also announced that Marilyn Margold, the Director of Living Collections, no longer worked at the museum.